 And loyal sister that she is, Elizabeth gave a plug for the paperback of Better Than Before, which came out yesterday.
 Yay!
 You can see me talk about it in this little video.
 I've extended the bonus offer, the free email package of “21 Days, 21 Strategies for Habit Change,” until January 1.
 But act fast.
 Info here.

 Four Tendencies: Listener Questions & Observations

 This episode is a round-up of listener questions and observations about the Four Tendencies.
-If you need a quick reminder about the definition of Upholders, Questioners, Obligers, and Rebels, you can find it here, as well as the the online Quiz.
+If you need a quick reminder about the definition of Upholders, Questioners, Obligers, and Rebels, you can find it here, as well as the free online Quiz.

-Try This at Home: Reach out to other members of your Tendency, to talk about possible strategies to manage the limitations of your Tendency–and also to compare notes about how you see the world.
+Try This at Home: Reach out to other members of your Tendency, to talk about possible strategies to manage the limitations of your Tendency--and also to compare notes about how you see the world.

 Four Tendencies Mottos: Yowza, I loved hearing the mottoes that people suggested for the Four Tendencies.
 Brilliant.

 Listener Questions and Insights: "Rebels learn best when they experience the consequences of their decisions, so you may have to allow your Rebel child to suffer the consequences of their actions."

 "How can a family of Upholders get along with Rebel?"